sheida-shab/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`. let myname=prompt("what is your name ?") console.log(myname)

-What effect does calling the `prompt` function have? popup a small box and represent chrome//new-tab-page  says  What is your name?  with an input box for typing the answer and the button ok .
+What effect does calling the `prompt` function have? popup a small box and represent chrome//new-tab-page  says  What is your name?  with an input box for typing the answer and two button ok and cancel.

-What is the return value of `prompt`? the return value of `prompt` is the text that we insert in the input box.
+What is the return value of `prompt`? the return value of `prompt` is the text that we insert in the input box. but if we press cancel button it returns null value.